michi84o/SpaceEngineersTools/README.md

 For more info read the README of that project.

 ## PlanetCreator
-This is an attempt in generating procedural height maps based for new planets.
+This is an attempt in generating procedural height maps for new planets.
 It's still work in progress.

 ![Screenshot of planet creator](Screenshots/PlanetGen1.jpg)